What About the "Health of the Mother?"

-For many abortion advocates, the life and health of the mother are commonly cited reasons to keep abortion legal, but what actually constitutes “health of the mother”?
+For many abortion advocates, the life and health of the mother are commonly cited reasons to keep abortion legal.
+As compassionate conversationalists, we must assume that this concern is coming from a place of genuine concern.
+Even so, a question we have to ask is: what constitutes the “life and health of the mother”?

 The 1973 Supreme Court decision Doe v.
-Bolton states that “the medical judgment may be exercised in the light of all factors – physical, emotional, psychological, familial, and the woman’s age – relevant to the well-being of the patient.
+Bolton states that “medical judgment may be exercised in the light of all factors – physical, emotional, psychological, familial, and the woman’s age – relevant to the well-being of the patient.
 All these factors may relate to health.”
-Whether it is stress, pressure from family, or a simple case of morning sickness, all of these are considered legitimate grounds for an abortion under current U.S. law.
-Essentially, a woman can have an abortion at any time, for any stated reason, and somehow it can be related to “health.”
-Even most people who identify as pro-choice would not agree with this ruling.
+Whether it is stress, pressure from family, or a simple case of morning sickness… all of these are considered legitimate grounds for an abortion under current U.S. law.
+Essentially, a woman can have an abortion at any time, for any stated reason, and it can somehow be related to “health.”
+Even people who identify as pro-choice would not agree with this ruling.

 So How Relevant is the "Health" Argument?